LimboDancer-Canary/QuantumOfTrust/Quantum_of_Trust_Equations_in_Noir.md

         self.weight != 0
     }

-    /// Computes this contract's contribution to trust: ω(c) · outcome(c).
+    /// Computes this contract's contribution to trust: omega(c) . outcome(c).
     ///
     /// The contribution is:
     /// - Positive if the outcome was successful